5 Tips for Starting a Contact Center

 Tip #3 Know Your Hardware Needs

-It’s also important to take into consideration what your hardware needs are going to be.
+It’s important to take into consideration what your hardware needs are going to be.

 If you plan on hosting the contact center in-house, remember that you are responsible for overhead costs.
 These include facilities, telephony, and workstations, to name a few.

 These days, more companies are looking into cloud-based solutions.
-This means no maintenance costs, access to platform updates and upgrades, and frees up your IT resources.
+This means no maintenance costs, immediate access to platform updates and upgrades, and it frees up your IT resources.